amirulhakimizaini23/Jetson-Nano-Remote-Desktop/README.md

 ## **c.
 Connect to the server via NoMachine**

-In NoMachine, double-click the connection you just created.
+**(1)** In NoMachine, double-click the connection you just created.

-First time, it may show a host key fingerprint warning — click Yes / Accept.
+**(2)**First time, it may show a host key fingerprint warning — click Yes / Accept.

-Then you’ll see a login screen:
+**(3)**Then you’ll see a login screen:

     Username: your Linux username (e.g. syuk)

     Password: the password you set or already use for that user

-After logging in:
+**(4)**After logging in:

     You should see your Linux desktop (or a list of virtual desktops, depending on the environment).

     Choose the default desktop / virtual session if asked.

 If everything is correct, you’re now controlling the Jetson/server GUI over Tailscale + NoMachine 😎